Darxo/Hardened/README.md

 - Fix barbarian **Drum** being double grippable despite being a two-handed weapon
 - Fix **Headhunter** and **Fast Adaption** sometimes not triggering correctly from zone of control attacks
 - Fix keyboard inputs for camera movement in combat not being combinable
-- Fix caravans rarely despawning when loading a save
+- Fix rare cases of caravans despawning when loading a save
 - Fix rare end-of-combat freeze, when clicking "It's over"
 - Fix world parties able to join the same fight multiple times
 - Fix the same Human being able to play the same sound effect twice in a row